All comparisonsPassword Managers

 Keeper

-KeePassDX fails first because syncing requires manually transferring encrypted vault database files between devices.
+KeePassDX fails first because it requires manually transferring encrypted database files between devices before syncing passwords.

 Verdict